 The use of cast-in-place anchorage devices for attaching appurtenances and/or railings to the parapets will not be allowed in conjunction with slipforming of parapets.
 Alternate means for making these attachments shall be as detailed on the plans or as approved by the Engineer.

-All reinforcement bar intersections within the parapet cross section shall be 100 percent tied utilizing saddle ties, wrap and saddle ties or figure eight ties to maintain rigidity during concrete placement.
+All reinforcement bar intersections within the parapet cross section shall be 100 percent tied utilizing saddle ties, wrap and saddle ties, or figure eight ties to maintain rigidity during concrete placement.
 At pre-planned sawcut joints in the parapet, Glass Fiber Reinforced Polymer (GFRP) reinforcement shall be used to maintain the rigidity of the reinforcement cage across the proposed joints as detailed for the Concrete Parapet Slipforming Option.

 Glass Fiber Reinforced Polymer (GFRP) reinforcement shall be subject to approval by the Engineer.
 Other non-ferrous reinforcement may be proposed for use but shall be subject to approval by the Engineer.
 GFRP reinforcement shall be tied the same as stated in the previous paragraph.